What is Acupuncture?

 What is the Acupuncture Evidence Project?

-Acupuncturist – Chinese Medicine | Dry Needling |
+| Acupuncturist – Chinese Medicine | Dry Needling |

-Minimum 4 Year Bachelor Degree | 48 -72 hour course |
+| Minimum 4 Year Bachelor Degree | 48-72-Hour Course |

-Chinese Medicine Board Australian (CMBA) Registered practitioners | There is no registration required.
+| Chinese Medicine Board Australian (CMBA) Registered practitioners | There is no registration required.
 Therefore, minimum eligibility standards can or may not apply. |

-A holistic treatment – This treatment ensures that the affected area and the entire system are given the same attention.
-Based on a system that dates back over 2000 years ago. | Only treats the affected area with a purposeful, painful approach. |
+| A holistic treatment – This treatment ensures that the affected area and the entire system are given the same attention.
+Based on a system that dates back over 2000 years ago. | Focuses only on treating the area affected in a painful manner by beating the muscle to submission or forcing the it into release. |

-Mandatory continuing professional development for registration | No continuing professional development required. |
+| Mandatory continuing professional development for registration | No continuing professional development required. |

-Strict infection control standards | Unknown standards |
+| Strict infection control standards | Unknown standards |

-Acupuncture professionals need to have mandatory professional indemnity insurance. | Some practitioners may not be covered for acupuncture or dry needling |
+| Acupuncture professionals need to have mandatory professional indemnity insurance. | Dry needling and acupuncture may not be covered by all practitioners. |